 - for unique or rare materials that cannot be borrowed elsewhere

 - for exhibitions that make major contributions to scholarship

 - for brief periods of time (typically three months), usually to only a single venue

-Requests to borrow material from Beinecke Library must be submitted to the Director of the Library well in advance of the exhibition installation.
-Requests must be received at least one year before the exhibition installation.
+Requests to borrow material from Beinecke Library must be submitted to Lucy Mulroney, Director of Collections, Research, and Education, at least one year before the exhibition installation.
 Please copy Rebecca Hatcher, Registrar, on all requests.

 Formal requests must come from the director of the borrowing institution.
-Requests by guest curators, faculty, and others who are not permanent staff must also be made through the director of the borrowing institution.
+Requests from curators, faculty, researchers, or staff who are not the director are not eligible for consideration.

 Requests must include:

 - an exact list of the requested items, including title, author or creator, and call number.
 In addition, requests for books or other printed items must include the page opening, and requests for archival materials must include the box and folder numbers, and description of the items requested

 - a description of the planned exhibition including public programs and publications associated with it